iFun/Blog/content/blog/Notes for CleanCode/index.md

 # Boundaries
-before using 3rd party code. write test case for their code and test their functionality — Learning Test
+Before using 3rd party code. write test case for their code and test their functionality — Learning Test

 # Unit Tests
 ## The Tree Laws of TDD